PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Listbox.update - select_mode parameter added
 * Listbox.update - no longer selects the first entry when all values are changed
 * Listbox.get - new. use to get the current values.
 Will be the same as the read return dictionary
 * Checkbox.update - added ability to change background and text colors.
-Uses the same combuted checkbox background color (may remove)
+Uses the same computed checkbox background color (may remove)
 * Multiline.update - fix for when no value is specified
 * Multiline - Check for None when creating.
 Ignores None rather than converting to string
 * Text.update - added changing value to string.
 Assumed caller was passing in string previously.